Mazen-Raafat567/Closed-Loop-Motor-Controller/README.md

-# Closed-Loop DC Motor Control & HIL Telemetry System
+# Closed-Loop DC Motor Controller with Real-Time MATLAB/Simulink Telemetry

 ## 1. Project Overview
 A real-time control system designed to regulate the speed of a 12V DC motor.
 This project focuses on applied control theory, utilizing a custom discrete PI controller running on an Arduino, backed by signal processing routines to clean physical sensor noise, and streaming high-speed binary telemetry to MATLAB/Simulink for performance validation and step-response analysis.